magoo/risk-measurement/introduction/examples.rst

 As an example, let's say the forecaster believes that Scenario A has a "Yes" likelihood of 1%, while Scenario B has a likelihood of 35%.

-Those likelihoods, when simulated, would indicate that the forecaster believes Scenario B (a malicious website) to occur about annually, while an insider employee would occur once every twenty years.
-(See: :ref:`Monte Carlo`)
+Those likelihoods, when simulated (See: :ref:`Monte Carlo`), would indicate that the forecaster believes Scenario B (a malicious website) to occur about annually, while an insider employee would occur once every twenty years.

 Under the assumption that the "virus" is equally bad in both cases, we can numerically compare both of these risks.